ESP32-PICO-KIT V4 Getting Started Guide (CMake)¶

 - This pin is connected to the pin of the USB bridge chip on the board.

 - The operating voltage of ESP32-PICO-KIT’s embedded SPI flash is 3.3V.
-Therefore, the strapping pin MTDI should hold bit zero during the module power-on reset.
-If connected, please make sure that this pin is not held up on reset.
+Therefore, the strapping pin MTDI should hold bit ”0” during the module power-on reset.